jug-3866/webcam-als/README.md

 # webcam-als
-Ambient Light Sensor through a webcam/camera.
-This will probably be written in another langauge because python is slow/uses almost 8% CPU on my laptop
+Ambient Light Sensor through a webcam/camera. ~~This will probably be written in another langauge because python is slow/uses almost 8% CPU on my laptop~~ After the use of the DSHOW back-end, the CPU usage is less than 0.5%!!
 ## Some Windows Laptops don't come with ambient light sensors like Macs.
 I learned this from having to constantly adjust the brightness on my laptop when moving around.
 Frustrated, I decided to make this.
 ## How does it work?